influxdata/influxdb/CONTRIBUTING.md

 ### Making a PR

 To open a PR you will need to have a Github account.
-Fork the `influxdb_iox` repo and work on a branch on your fork.
+Fork the `influxdb` repo and work on a branch on your fork.
 When you have completed your changes, or you want some incremental feedback make a Pull Request to InfluxDB IOx [here].

 If you want to discuss some work in progress then please prefix `[WIP]` to the